kister-jimenez/mcu_tuts/tutorials/c_overview/1_variables_and_operators/README.md

 unsigned int c = (unsigned int) a;
 // c will have 65,531. -5 is represented as 16-bit 2's complement in the machine (0xFFFB).
 As soon as it is casted to unsigned int, it get's interpreted as positive number.
 But the representation in the machine is still de same(0xFFFB).
 ```
 Take note that casting from a data type with larger storage size to a smaller storage size data type results to loss of information.
-This means that if you cast a 16-bit int to a char, only the lower 8-bits will be retain and the uper 8-bits is lost even if you cast the 8-bit character back to a 16-bit int.
+This means that if you cast a 16-bit int to a char, only the lower 8-bits will be retained and the uper 8-bits is lost even if you cast the 8-bit character back to a 16-bit int.

 ```c
 // syntax: (type to cast) variable;